nanographs/Open-Beam-Interface/readme.md

 Check out our docs at [https://nanographs.github.io/Open-Beam-Interface/index.html](https://nanographs.github.io/Open-Beam-Interface/index.html)

 ## About
 The Open Beam Interface project aims to make getting data into and out of scanning and patterning systems substantially more accessible.
-It is applicable to a varity of scanning and patterning system but is especially useful for Electron and Ion microscopes.
+It is applicable to a variety of scanning and patterning systems but is especially useful for Electron and Ion microscopes.

 ### Hardware
-2 high speed Digital to Analog converters to position the beam in X and Y and a high speed Analog to Digital converter to aquire the signal from a detector.
+2 high speed Digital to Analog converters to position the beam in X and Y and a high speed Analog to Digital converter to acquire the signal from a detector.

 Just what you need to control the beam and get an image.

 ### Gateware
 Built on [Glasgow](https://glasgow-embedded.org/), written in [Amaranth](https://amaranth-lang.org).

-Glasgow makes getting bytes in and out of the FPGA over USB radically more accessibe.
+Glasgow makes getting bytes in and out of the FPGA over USB radically more accessible.
 We use that to make getting data into and out of your microscope radically more accessible.

 ### Software
 Glasgow handles getting the bytes in and out of your computer.
 Our software takes those bytes and forms an image, while simultaneously streaming bytes to Glasgow to support raster and vector patterning applications.